VDA5050/VDA5050/VDA5050_EN.md

 cancelOrder | - | Mobile robot is stopping or driving, until it reaches the next node. | - | Mobile robot stands still and has canceled the order. | <br>Mobile robot has no active order<br>The previous order has already been canceled.<br>Passed orderId does not match the currently active orderId. factsheetRequest | - | - | - | The factsheet has been communicated | - updateCertificate | - | Mobile robot is downloading and installing certificates | - | Certificates are downloaded, installed and active. | Download or installation failed. |

+>Table 5 - Expected behavior in action states of predefined actions

 #### 6.2.3.3 Update mobile robot certificate